LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W05-D0-Overview.md

   - Please note that **photo ID is required**. <u>If you don't have ID let your instructor know in advance</u>.
   - **If you live outside the Eugene/Springfield area** and do not want to come to the LCC campus to take the final, you need to send an email to [online@lanecc.edu](mailto:online@lanecc.edu) and copy birdb@lanecc.edu well in advance of the test date to arrange for your quiz to be proctored at a location near you.

-## This Week's Learning Objectives

-- Review the first four weeks of JavaScript concepts and techniques.
-- Check your progress by taking the midterm quiz.

 ## Due dates

-- Tuesday: The code review for Lab 4 (last week's lab).
-  (The beta version was due Sunday.)
 - Wednesday:
   - Midterm quiz in classroom.
-- Thursday:
+- Wednesday&mdash;Saturday:
-  - Lab 4 production version.
+  - Midterm quiz in Instructional Testing Services.
 - Saturday:
-  - Last day to take the midterm quiz in Instructional Testing Services.
+  - Term project proposal.